preciofishbone/OmniaDocs/document-management/author/review-workflow/index.rst

 **********************************************
 Status for a workflow can be checked at any time.
 Here’s how:

-1. Click the link in the column Status.
+1. Click the link in the column "Status".

 .. image:: link-in-status.png